hmrc/payments-processor/README.md

 Either DES or PNGR endpoint is called, if there is a 5** failure the request is placed into the underlying work-item-repo implementation collection.
 From here the request will be retried according to the values in the configuration:

-queue.retryAfter = 120 seconds
+queue.retryAfter = 60 seconds

+queue.ttl = 168 hours ... document will remain in mongo for 7 days

-queue.ttl = 24 hours
+queue.available.for = 24 hours ... processing will be attempted for 24 hours

-queue.buffer.mark.failed = 600  ... if the item is not processed 10 minutes prior to the end, a warning is logged and the status set to PermanentlyFailed

-queue.buffer.warning = 3600 ... if the item is not processed 60 minutes prior to the end, a warning is logged out each time the item fails procesing

 poller.interval = 30 seconds